About Destination British Columbia

 brand to the world.

-The Destination & Industry Development team focuses on working in collaboration with other parts of government, communities, destination management organizations, sectors, and industry to enhance the global competitiveness of the travel experiences within BC.
+The Destination Management team focuses on working in collaboration with other parts of government, communities, destination management organizations, sectors, and industry to enhance the global competitiveness of the travel experiences within BC.
 Program areas include Destination Development, Remarkable Experiences and Visitor Services, which all work to leverage tourism investments to meet the expectations of our priority and emerging markets.
 The team also includes Tourism Product Management, which connects visitors to travel information and individual tourism businesses, motivating visitors to extend their stay and travel all regions of the province.
-WorldHost® Training Services

-The Corporate Strategy, Research & Communications team works to build and communicate a knowledge base that supports insight driven, strategic, decision-making and program evaluation by Destination British Columbia, other parts of government, communities, destination management organizations, sectors, and the tourism industry.
-Program areas include Research, Planning and Evaluation, Corporate Communications and Corporate Transformation.
-The Research team partners with other federal, provincial and local agencies (Destination Canada
+The Corporate Development team works to build and communicate a knowledge base that supports insight driven, strategic, decision-making and program evaluation by Destination British Columbia, other parts of government, communities, destination management organizations, sectors, and the tourism industry.
+Program areas include Research and Analytics, Corporate Communications, Finance, and People and Development.
+The Research and Analytics team partners with other federal, provincial and local agencies (Destination Canada

 Accountability and Transparency